mattrussi/gitlab-com-runbooks/docs/frontend/alerts/HAProxyServerDown.md

 - Is the alert specific to canary servers or the canary backend?
 Check canaries to ensure they are reporting OK.
 If this is the cause you should immediately change the weight of canary traffic.
   - Canary dashboard - <https://dashboards.gitlab.net/d/llfd4b2ik/canary>
   - To disable canary traffic see the [Canary ChatOps documentation](https://gitlab.com/gitlab-org/release/docs/blob/master/general/deploy/canary.md#canary-chatops)
+- From a HAProxy node, ping and/or curl the backend server and health check.
+- From a HAProxy node, check the logs of the process.

 **Useful scripts or commands**